News

 The Graduate and Professional School, along with co-sponsors the Center for Teaching Excellence and the University Writing Center, hosted the event in Rudder Forum before a record live audience of over 170 people in Rudder Forum and streamed for viewers worldwide on Zoom.
 Dr. Adam Seipp, professor of history and associate dean for graduate studies in the College of Arts and Sciences served as master of ceremonies.

-The panel of judges, representing a diverse array of expertise, included Stacy Colvin, operations manager for KBTX; John Cullen, distinguished professor of toxicology at North Carolina State University; Megan Lacy, vice president of strategic initiatives in Texas A&M’s Division of Marketing and Communications; Al Pulliam, executive advisor for recruitment initiatives at the Texas A&M Foundation; Andrea Porter, 2023 Texas A&M 3MT® champion; and Jörg Steiner, Texas A&M Regents Professor and University Distinguished Professor of small animal medicine and surgery and veterinary pathobiology.
+The competition's panel of judges, representing a diverse array of expertise, included Stacy Colvin, operations manager for KBTX; John Cullen, distinguished professor of toxicology at North Carolina State University; Megan Lacy, vice president of strategic initiatives in Texas A&M’s Division of Marketing and Communications; Al Pulliam, executive advisor for recruitment initiatives at the Texas A&M Foundation; Andrea Porter, 2023 Texas A&M 3MT® champion; and Jörg Steiner, Texas A&M Regents Professor and University Distinguished Professor of small animal medicine and surgery and veterinary pathobiology.

 Ghiasi’s victory marks the third consecutive overall win for the College of Engineering, following the triumphs of Chih-Shen Ching (civil engineering) in 2022 and Andrea Porter (multidisciplinary engineering) in 2023.
 The College of Engineering now boasts four wins in the 12 years Texas A&M has held a 3MT competition, just behind the College of Arts and Sciences with five wins.